bcGoesTurbo/mongoScrape/README.md

 # Sports Scraper!

 View it live at: <https://sports-scraper-app.herokuapp.com/>

-Overview In this assignment, you'll create a web app that lets users view and leave comments on the latest news.
-But you're not going to actually write any articles; instead, you'll flex your Mongoose and Cheerio muscles to scrape news from another site.
+### Overview

+This is web app that lets users "scrape" articles from Fox Sports website, save the ones they link, and allows them to leave comments on the articles.

+This app uses MongoDB and is deployed on Heroku.